AnnaGubareva/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-tables/manage-table-structure.md

 * **Insert Row Below**

     Inserts a row below the current cell and shifts the existing rows down.
-This command increases the band height to accomodate all the rows, if there is no enough space under the table.
+This command increases the band height to accommodate all the rows if there is not enough space under the table.

     ![](../../../../../images/eurd-win-table-insert-row-below.png)